Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 toc_icon: "fas fa-gamepad"
 toc_sticky: True
 ---
 Just playing around with Python Flask.
-Using it as "quick and dirty" way of testing Webhooks.
+Using it as a "quick and dirty" way of testing Webhooks.
-Webhooks is a way to send notification from an application to another application.
+Webhooks (Reverse API) is a way to send notification from one application to another application.

-Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.(Reverse API)
+Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.

 Before we begin, some details about the Webhook Flask receiver.
 I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 > Analysis of flask_rx.py

-Python file flask_rx.py import value of the username and password from config.py.
+Python file *flask_rx.py* import value of the username and password from *config.py*.
 These credentials are used, when you post notification to the webhook receiver.
 You can also customise the filename that is used to save all the received webhook notification 'save_webhook_output_file'.

 {% highlight python linenos %}